The other day I bumped into an old friend. Lucy. We went to college together.

 If you followed all the steps outlined in this post to the end,

-If you are yet to go through the process, click here to bluehost website.
+If you are yet to go through the process, click here to the Bluehost website.

 Make payment for your hosting then use the login details sent to your email to access your account.